 Your layout is the backbone of your newsletter, or any digital marketing asset, in fact.
 Your readers will always remember you for a visually appealing layout.

 Use email newsletter templates with a clean structure.
-Use columns, grids, or blocks to group related content; so readers don’t require anyone to hunt for information.
+Adding columns, grids, or blocks to group relevant information is a good way to optimize the reading experience.

-- Use a two-column layout to balance text and visuals;
+- Divide in two columns.
+Use a two-column layout to balance text and visuals;

-- Organize using clear headers and subheaders, if you’re into content curation;
+- Break down segments.
+Organize using clear headers and subheaders, if you’re covering different engaging email content ideas in a single newsletter;

-- Stick to consistent padding and margins for a polished look.
+- Pay attention to formatting.
+Stick to consistent padding and margins for a polished look.

-Look how Casa Leo used different sections to create a great layout for their newsletter:
+Look how Casa Leo used different sections to create a great layout for their newsletters:

 Creating a newsletter has never been easier with Sender’s drag-and-drop email builder.
 It saves your time & money!